markshperkin/markshperkin/README.md

       <strong><a href="https://github.com/markshperkin/CNN-from-scratch/tree/master">CNN from Scratch Using NumPy:</a></strong> The implementation of a Convolutional Neural Network (CNN) from scratch using NumPy for image classification, showcasing the core components and operations of a CNN without external libraries, developed as part of the Neural Networks class at the University of South Carolina.
     </li>
         <li>
-      <strong><a href="https://github.com/markshperkin/GNN/tree/master">GNN from Scratch Using NumPy:</a></strong> The implementation of Graph Neural Networks (GNN) from scratch using PyTorch, showcasing key concepts like message passing and aggregation for graph-structured data.
+      <strong><a href="https://github.com/markshperkin/GNN/tree/master">GNN from Scratch Using NumPy:</a></strong> The implementation of Graph Neural Networks (GNN) from scratch using NumPy, showcasing key concepts like message passing and aggregation for graph-structured data.
     </li>
         <li>
       <strong><a href="https://github.com/markshperkin/NNplot">Neural Network Activation Function Visualization:</a></strong> This project visualizes the impact of Sigmoid, Hard Limit, and Radial Basis activation functions in single-layer and two-layer neural networks using 3D surface plots generated with NumPy and Matplotlib.